 Thousands of years of demand of highly populated India and Pakistan created a situation, where once most abundant reserves of the mineral pitch in the Himalayas were exhausted.
 The manufacturing response to this situation was an introduction of imitation Shilajit to Indian and Pakistani markets.
 Eventually, fabrications found their way outside of India and Pakistan into the world markets and North America.

-There are other countries which trail India and Pakistan in forgeries.
-Among those are all republics of former Soviet Union, Mongolia and other countries of Central Asia.
+There are other countries that trail India and Pakistan in forgeries.
+Among those are all republics of the former Soviet Union, Mongolia and other countries of Central Asia.

-We’ll talk discuss in detail how powdered imitations and made in following articles.
-Even though that it is only a highly qualified lab which can establish authenticity of Shilajit, we shall give our readers the basic tools of how to spot a forgery.
+We’ll talk discuss in detail how powdered imitations and made in the following articles.
+Even though it is only a highly qualified lab that can establish the authenticity of Shilajit, we shall give our readers the basic tools of how to spot a forgery.

 Forgeries-Herbal and Liquid formulations.

 Tincturing genuine resin is possible.
-An ethical manufacturer if producing such a tincture, will provide a full disclosure of pertinent to the resin used.
+An ethical manufacturer if producing such a tincture will provide full disclosure of pertinent to the resin used.
 One will feature a detailed certificate of analysis for the resin used to make such a tincture.

-Almost all counterfeited resins will have some authentic resin mixed in (Shilajit, Mumie or Salajeet), which makes it almost impossible to an inexperienced consumer to establish if the resin is genuine or fake.
+Almost all counterfeited resins will have some authentic resin mixed in (Shilajit, Mumie or Salajeet), which makes it almost impossible for an inexperienced consumer to establish if the resin is genuine or fake.